 Working at FIRE

 FIRE offers an eight-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
 This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses all across the country.
-FIRE interns do substantive work and participate in weekly seminars with FIRE staff and other experts on freedom of expression, due process, and much more.
 Read more.